LONDON HANDEL SOCIETY LTD

 Adrian is a violinist, director and conductor who specialises in performing music from 1600-1900 on period instruments.
 He is Musical Director of the Tilford Bach Society and Associate Director of the London Handel Festival and regularly directs the London Handel Orchestra and Players as well as working as a guest soloist and director in Europe and North America.

-The London Handel Players perform regularly at the Wigmore Hall and throughout Europe and North America and their Handel recordings have received glowing reviews.
-The Revolutionary Drawing Room specializes in classical and romantic music on period instruments and has also performed in North America and Europe.
+The London Handel Players perform regularly at Wigmore Hall and throughout Europe and North America and their Handel recordings have received glowing reviews.
+The Revolutionary Drawing Room specialises in classical and romantic music on period instruments and has also performed in North America and Europe.
 Recent CD releases include Mozart's Clarinet Quintet with Colin Lawson on Clarinet Classics and Geminiani's Op.1 sonatas (SOMM) in 2012 and his world premier complete recording of Leclair's Book 2 sonatas was released in the summer of 2013 on Naxos.

 He works annually with the Southbank Sinfonia, is Professor of Baroque Violin at the Royal College of Music in London, gives masterclasses in Europe and North America and teaches on the Aestas Musica Baroque Course in Croatia.

-Recent highlights have included conducting the LHO in Bach's St. John Passion and Magnificat at Tilford and Handel's La Resurrezione at the Wigmore Hall, directing the London Mozart Players in Bach and Mendelssohn and appearing on Croatian Television with LHP as well as appearances at the Newbury and Regensburg Festivals and a special collaboration between LHP and the Scottish fiddler, Alasdair Fraser, at the opening of the Spitalfields Winter Festival.
+Recent highlights have included conducting the LHO in Bach's St. John Passion and Magnificat at Tilford and Handel's La Resurrezione at Wigmore Hall, directing the London Mozart Players in Bach and Mendelssohn and appearing on Croatian Television with LHP, as well as appearances at the Newbury and Regensburg Festivals and a special collaboration between LHP and the Scottish fiddler, Alasdair Fraser, at the opening of the Spitalfields Winter Festival.

 Plans for the 13/14 season include an LHP Canadian tour and further appearances at the Wigmore Hall and the Goettingen Handel Festival, conducting Israel in Egypt with the LHO, performing and recording Vivaldi's Four Seasons with Luc Beausejour in Montreal and also working there with the McGill University Baroque Orchestra as well as performances of the Spohr Octet and an RDR quartet recording in January 2014.
 2014 will also see him marking Leclair's anniversary with a number of recitals and concerto appearances and in November LHP will be making their debut at Carnegie Hall.